Tommyshub/flask-movie-project/readme.md

 - Changed the movies page so that only users that are logged in can search for movies and view reviews.
 I did this because I do not want people to be able to spam the API and I do not want users that are not registered to be able to view reviews.

 - Fixed a formatting error in the css file.
-I

 - Removed a value property from the create review form because that property is not supposed to be used on a form.